autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 #### Condition

 - There are two types of template.
 One is [small change template](https://github.com/autowarefoundation/autoware/blob/main/.github/PULL_REQUEST_TEMPLATE/small-change.md) and the other one is [standard change template](https://github.com/autowarefoundation/autoware/blob/main/.github/PULL_REQUEST_TEMPLATE/standard-change.md).
-Please select one based on the following condition.
+Select one based on the following condition.

 1. Standard Change: